-Autistic burnout is a profound state of physical, mental, and emotional exhaustion.
-It arises when an autistic individual endures chronic stress or prolonged demand to mask their natural traits.
-This experience goes far beyond ordinary tiredness.
-It is a complete depletion of energy that affects every aspect of daily life.
+Autistic burnout is a deep state of physical, mental, and emotional exhaustion.
+It happens when an autistic person faces ongoing stress or constant pressure to mask their natural traits.
+This goes far beyond ordinary tiredness — it is a complete drain of energy that touches every part of daily life.

 Recognizing the signs early is key to preventing long-term exhaustion.
-Understanding how burnout shows up physically, cognitively, and emotionally helps you identify when your system needs care.
+In this article, we explore how burnout shows up in your body, mind, and emotions so you can know when your system needs care.

 Common Signs of Exhaustion